Types of Yoga

 The Balance Rooms Yoga and Wellness Centre offers a variety of different styles of yoga so there is a class for each and every person of all ages and abilities.
 These types are:

-Vinyasa: Vinyasa yoga, also known as flow yoga or dynamic yoga, focuses on connecting the breath to the movement, with emphasis on movement series like The Sun Salutation and the Warrior Series.
-A vinyasa class will leave you feeling energised and connected to your body and your breath, and we offer a "Gentle Vinyasa Flow" class for those who love the feeling of flowing through the asanas, but would like to do so at a gentler pace.
+Vinyasa Flow: Vinyasa yoga, also known as flow yoga or dynamic yoga, focuses on connecting the breath to the movement, with emphasis on movement series like The Sun Salutation and the Warrior Series.
+A vinyasa class will leave you feeling energised and connected to your body and your breath.

-Power: Power flow yoga is a form of vinyasa yoga and it is quite a fast paced form of yoga, with emphasis on movement series like The Sun Salutation and the Warrior Series.
+Power Flow: Power flow yoga is a form of vinyasa flow yoga and it is quite a fast paced form of yoga, with emphasis on movement series like The Sun Salutation and the Warrior Series.
 A power flow class will leave you feeling energised and connected to your body and your breath, and you will know that you have had a workout!
 A great option for those with yoga experience or those who are already quite athletic.

 Hatha: Hatha yoga is probably the most commonly recognised form of yoga where the class consists of a series of asanas or poses that are held for varying lengths of time.
 This can range from a gentle class to a more dynamic class depending on whether it is a beginner’s class or a more intermediate class.
 Hatha yoga will improve your balance and also your connection and awareness of the space in which your body resides.